1. Ada

 Q: Is anal cancer painful?

 A: A person may experience pain due to anal cancer.
 The severity of the pain may depend on many factors, including the stage of the cancer, the treatment plan, and the affected person’s tolerance for pain.
 The cancer itself may cause pain, or pain may be a side effect of anal cancer treatments.
 Those with advanced anal cancer are most likely to have severe pain.
-Medical care for anal cancer will include pain-relief.
-17
+Medical care for anal cancer will include pain relief.

 Q: Anal cancer vs colon cancer - what is the difference?

 A: Colon cancer, also known as colorectal cancer, occurs in the colon or large intestine, the final six-foot section of the large intestine up to the anal canal.
 Anal cancer refers to several types of cancer that affect the anus, which is comprised of the anal canal, a passage about 3-4 cm or 1.5 inches connected to the colon and the anal margin, also known as perianal skin, the opening where feces is excreted from the body.
-Colon cancer is the second most common cancer in the U.S. and third most-common cause of death from cancer, whereas anal cancer is rare and has a fairly good prognosis because it is more likely to be caught early and tends to spread slowly.
+Colon cancer is the second most common cancer in the U.S. and third-most-common cause of death from cancer, whereas anal cancer is rare and has a fairly good prognosis because it is more likely to be caught early and tends to spread slowly.